thomasriley/observability-for-kubernetes/content/prometheus/deploying-prometheus/_index.md

 #### Prometheus Operator

 This is a Kubernetes Operator that provides several Custom Resource Definitions (CRDs) that will allow us to define and configure instances of Prometheus via Kubernetes resources.
-The Operator contains all the logic for how to best deploy Prometheus.
+The Operator contains all the logic for managing the deployment and automated configuration of Prometheus based on the YAML configuration the user deployments to Kubernetes.

 #### kube-prometheus